Anarcroth/dotfiles/useful_commands.md

 import NAME.png
 import -window root NAME.png

+# Take screen shot after a certain amount of time, where -d is the time in seconds
+scrot --focused -q 100 -d 4 FILENAME.png

 # Use -k to search for something in all man pages, like 'sound'
 man -k sound